yormy/tripwire-laravel/_docs/00___TODO.md

 Waar is de grens tussen dingen in env zetten en mensen config laten aanpassen !!!!

-## INTEGRATION TESTS
-app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted()

 ### Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work
 -- generated reset url, how is this not blocked by tripwire ? + in docs